-2.6.
+4.4.
 Set Up the Uyuni for Retail Environment

-To set up the Uyuni for Retail environment, you will need to have already installed and configured Uyuni Server, have one or more Uyuni for Retail branch server, and one or more Uyuni build host.
+To set up the Uyuni for Retail environment, you will need to have already installed and configured:

+- Uyuni for Retail Server

+- one or more Uyuni for Retail branch server proxies, or containerized proxy

+- one or more Uyuni build hosts

-This section covers how to configure your Uyuni for Retail environment, including: Prepare POS images Configure services on the branch server Synchronize POS images to the branch servers
+This section covers how to configure your Uyuni for Retail environment, including:

+- Prepare POS images

+- Prepare system groups

+- Configure services for Saltboot

+- Synchronize POS images to the branch servers

-The very first time you set up the Uyuni for Retail environment, you will need to perform all three steps.
+The very first time you set up the Uyuni for Retail environment, you will need to perform all configuration steps.
 You will need to revisit some of these steps later on as you are working with Uyuni for Retail.